Changeling’s Guide to Discord for Screen Readers: Navigating the User Interface and User Settings

 The Discord User Interface (UI)

 The Discord UI presents like a web page, or HTML environment.
 This appears to serve the purpose of making sure users have a consistent experience, whether they choose to use the Discord program or run Discord from a web browser.
 For this reason, you’ll want to make sure you’re familiar with your screen reader’s commands for using web pages, particularly those commands for navigating and interacting with links, buttons, headings, landmarks, edit fields, checkboxes, and dropdown menus.
 You will also need to be familiar with navigating in-page dialog boxes, especially if you are using the Nonvisual Desktop Access (NVDA) screen reader. (note: as of December 5, 2019, the need to rely on navigating in-page dialog boxes to use Discord has decreased almost to the point of being nonexistent.
-See the later sections of this post to find exactly what has changed.)
+See the later sections of this post to find out exactly what has changed.)

 When You First Launch

 When you first launch Discord, you land in the “Home” section.
-This section contains a list of servers to which you belong, as well as your direct messages–conversations between you and at least one other person, and it is not broadcast to a server.
+This section contains a list of servers to which you belong, as well as your direct messages–conversations between you and at least one other person, and not broadcast to a server.
 You’re friends list is also here, and you can filter it by who’s online, pending friend requests, etc.

 A Difference Between JAWS and NVDA